What’s not to love about Singapore’s OG indie ‘hood? It has everything you want, from hole-in-the-wall boutiques to hip food spots.

 Craft your own wallets, passport holders, keychains, money clips and cardholders at Crafune.
-Hidden on the second level, above the prawn noodle shop, this indie boutique uses high-quality vegetable-tanned leathers Italy (in various colours) that will age beautifully as you use it.
-Go for a wallet crafting workshop to create your own bespoke piece or select something in store.
+Hidden on the second level, this indie boutique uses high-quality vegetable-tanned leathers (in various colours) that will age beautifully as you use them.
+Go for a wallet crafting workshop to create your own bespoke piece or select something in-store.

 SSFW, or Spring Summer Fall Winter, specialises in handmade arm candy for stylish peeps.
-Step into their boutique, and you can have your pick of one-of-a-kind accessories like gem stone jewellery and even home décor.
+Step into the boutique and you can have your pick of one-of-a-kind accessories like gemstone jewellery and even mask accessories.

 SSFW, 75 Haji Lane, Singapore 189268

 Haji Lane guide: Things to do

 Don’t forget to take your best lens with you!
 What makes this vibrant lane pop is its mesmerising wall art, graffiti and other quirky artworks you can find at different corners of the street.
 Watch the space come to life when the sun goes down, highlighting neon wall paintings and colourful windows.
 The spotlight is, of course, on the cool graffiti – each tells a quirky story.

 17. 99 Percent Hair Studio